ILDaviz/opencart-snippets-davidev/README.md

 - 📁 ocpagination : It create pagination option
 - 📁 ocresponsejson : It create response json
 - 📁 ococbreadcrumbs : It create breadcrumbs
-### PHP auto-complete snippets:
+### PHP auto-complete snippets 🗃📒📔:
 - 🗃 engine of opencart auto-complete element. ($this->load->..)
 - 🗃 library of opencart auto-complete element. ($this->..)
-### XML OCMOD auto-complete snippets:
+### XML OCMOD auto-complete snippets 🗃📒📔:
-- 🗃 ocmod : It creates new modificator
+- 📁 ocmod : It creates new modificator
-- 🗃 ocmodf : It creates new file
+- 📁 ocmodf : It creates new file
 ## Release Notes
 Users appreciate release notes as you update your extension.
 ### 1.0.0